FrogletApps/frogletapps.github.io/projects.md

 ---
-title: Project Blog
+title: Projects
-layout: blog
+layout: default
 ---

-This part of the site will contain information about my projects
+Here are some of my projects: